 The main explanation for the misnomer seems practical: It’s not possible to literally translate “Fête Nationale” or even “Fête du 14 Juillet” in English without making it incomprehensible.
 (They translate to “National Celebration” and “Celebration of July 14th,” respectively.)
 The holiday needed a name that allowed everyone to understand that the day was in reference to France, and its history.
 Hence, “Bastille Day.”

 Presence in the US

 It’s the French restauranteurs who should be credited with the development of “Bastille Day” across the country, first between the two World Wars, and then again in the 1960s.
-One restaurant-related tradition in particular, begun in France between the two wars and now largely obsolete throughout l’Hexagone, spread through the US quickly: a race between restaurant waiters who run while balancing glasses on trays.
-It was restauranteur Dominique d’Ermo, a prominent figure in the food scene in Washington DC, who brought this national holiday custom to the states in 1974.
+One restaurant-related tradition in particular, begun in France between the two wars and now largely obsolete throughout l’Hexagone, spread through the US quickly: a restaurant waiters’ race while balancing glasses on trays.
+It was restauranteur Dominique d’Ermo, a prominent figure in the food scene in Washington DC, who brought this national holiday custom to the States in 1974.

-So this July 14, raise a glass to to Eugene Eleazar for his persistence to get Americans interested in la fête national, and give a nod to the people of Kaplan for their open-mindedness toward “Bastille Day.”
-And if you’re fortunate enough to have French friends, prove yourself to be one of the enlightened Americans, and call it “le 14 juillet.”
+So this July 14, raise a glass to to Eugene Eleazar for his persistence to get Americans interested in la Fête Nationale, and give a nod to the people of Kaplan for their open-mindedness toward “Bastille Day.”
+And if you’re fortunate enough to have French friends, prove yourself to be one of the enlightened Americans, and call it “le 14 Juillet.”